Upstart Personal Loan Review

 Upstart is an online lending platform founded by former Google employees, Anna Counselman, David Girouard, and Paul Gu.
 It offers debt consolidation loans with a unique way of determining a borrower’s risk.

-Upstart uses artificial intelligence to look at over 1600 data points which include education level, area of study, and employment history; along with more standard qualifications like credit score and income.
+Upstart has radically changed the market for personal loan by taking the loan process out of any “personal” hands.
+Upstart instead uses artificial intelligence to look at over 1600 data points, which include education level, area of study, and employment history; along with more standard qualifications like credit score and income.

 According to a 2019 Upstart study, four in five Americans have never defaulted on a credit product, but less than half have access to prime credit.